 Watch out people, Kentucky Fried Cauliflower is a game changer…I’ve had an addiction to crispy, salty fried chicken for years.
 All those delicious spices and textures going on, it’s one of my food heavens.
 One of the best things about food though, is being able to share it.
 With a hardcore vegetarian wife, sharing chicken often proves challenging.
 To resolve this issue I’ve been playing around with alternatives.
-Fried cauliflower it turns out is a winner!
+It turns out, deep fried cauliflower wings are a winner!

 Deep-frying anything is hardly going to score any healthy points and the use of flour no longer makes this low-carb, so for me it’s a perfect ‘Cheat Day’ meal.
 That said, cauliflower is packed with vitamin C and K, you might lose a little from deep-frying it but there’s got to be some residual goodness left over!
-The beauty of choosing fried cauliflower is that the coating goes wonderfully crispy whilst the cauliflower essentially steams inside, resulting in a thoroughly satisfying bite.
+The beauty of this Kentucky Fried Cauliflower, is that the coating goes wonderfully crispy whilst the cauliflower essentially steams inside, resulting in a thoroughly satisfying bite.

 To seal the deal and create the perfect Kentucky Fried Cauliflower, you need to create the ultimate coating.
 To do so, I took inspiration from the great American chef Thomas Keller.
-His fried chicken is dredged in flour packed with smoky, savoury spices, then dipped in wonderfully thick buttermilk before going back in for a second coating of spicy flour.
+His fried chicken is dredged in flour that’s packed with smoky, savoury spices, then dipped in wonderfully thick buttermilk before going back in for a second coating of spicy flour.
 Seriously, it is delicious!
-I used a similar blend with the cauliflower, serving it up with a simple cider vinegar dressed slaw and a spot of hot sauce, the result was divine.
+I used a similar blend with these deep fried cauliflower wings, serving them up with a simple cider vinegar dressed slaw and a spot of hot sauce, the results are divine.
+They’d go really well with this Cajun pork belly dish too.
 If you’re looking for a party food recipe that is sure to be adored by meat-eaters and veggies alike, you’ve just found it.
 Make plenty because it won’t hang around!

 Serves: Makes a good bowlful